Little Malvern Priory

 Little Malvern Priory, in the village of Little Malvern near Malvern, Worcestershire, was a Benedictine monastery c.
 1171–1537.
 It was founded from Worcester Cathedral.
 Little remains of the 12th-century church, which was rebuilt in 1480–1482.
-The site is now occupied by house named Little Malvern Court, which has limited public opening.
+The site is now occupied by a house named Little Malvern Court, which has limited public opening.
 The present building comprises a medieval chancel and crossing tower, and a modern west porch on the site of the east bays of the nave.
 The transepts and the two chapels flanking the choir are in ruins.
 The grade I listed Little Malvern Priory church, dedicated to St Giles, is adjacent.

 See Abbeys and priories in England for a complete list of English abbeys and priories.
 National Grid reference: SO770404.

+Royal window at Malvern Priory Church

+When the church was rebuilt in 1480-1482, a stained glass window depicting King Edward IV and his family was placed behind the altar in the most prominent position.
+It is of similar design to the York Royal Window at Canterbury Cathedral.
+Unfortunately, here most of the window has not survived.
+Originally the window would have likely depicted the entire royal family, in 6 panels.

+The two princes were on the left, each in a separate window panel: